I'm in Charge: Plot

 Xiufen, while fending off a thief’s attempt to snatch her hard-earned $1000, is pushed down (by a thief) onto a hard pillar.
 Despite losing consciousness upon hitting her head and bleeding profusely, she still clutches onto her purse.
 Jiahao knows that the $1000 is meant for him; he had made an empty threat to leave home if Xiufen had refused to give him $1000 to buy a new computer.
 Staring at his unconscious mother, Jiahao has never felt so remorseful.
 He promises Xiufen to take good care of his two younger sisters so that she will see a complete family upon regaining consciousness.

-Jiahao has a 14-year-old sister, Wang Jiemin (Foo Fang Rong) who is as rebellious as him, and an extremely mischievous but witty 12-year-old sister, Jieshan (Oh Ling En).
+Jiahao has a 14-year-old sister, Wang Jiemin (Fang Rong) who is as rebellious as him, and an extremely mischievous but witty 12-year-old sister, Jieshan (Oh Ling En).
 He quickly feels the helplessness of managing the family and his two siblings - he does not even know how to boil water.
 The two rascals are simply too disobedient to him.
 And that's not the end - with the bad financial condition in the family after a housebreaker steals all the remaining money, Jiahao has to make ends meet.

 Fortunately, Jiahao has a warm and motherly paternal aunt, Wang Xiaohui (Sheila Sim).
 She volunteers to move in with the children and claims that she will take “good” care of them.
 However, this aunt is a scatterbrain.
 She is eager to help but always messes things up.
 Not only does Xiaohui cook a meal that tastes awful, she almost causes the whole family to die of gas poisoning.

 Jiahao has no choice but to “head the family”.
 He has to see to everything – from doing the basic of preparing three meals a day to washing the laundry, clearing the choked toilet bowl, emptying the rubbish, buying toilet paper, trimming his sister's hair, meeting the teachers, etc. As if this string of duties is not enough, he also has to find time to visit his eccentric maternal grandfather.
 Only then does it dawn on him that his mother had been a “superwoman”, a multi-tasker; her children do nothing but rely on Xiufen for food and money.
 He finally understands his mother’s pains of looking after them.

 Xiufen has left little money for them.
 Auntie cannot even pay her mountain of credit card debts, let alone help them financially.
 Jiahao has no choice but to work during his school vacation.
 While working at a restaurant in a swimming club, he is mesmerised by a pretty girl in swimwear.